openanalytics/shinyproxy-shiny-demo-auth/README.md

 ## Using HTTP headers

-Since ShinyProxy 3.1.0, ShinyProxy adds the username (and groups) as HTTP headers to every request sent to an app.
+Starting with version 3.1.0, ShinyProxy adds the username (and groups) as HTTP headers to every request sent to an app.
 This method is always supported, even when using [container pre-initialization and sharing](https://shinyproxy.io/documentation/configuration/#container-pre-initialization-and-sharing).